Part of speech: adjective

 "If you find it hard to be breviloquent, ask someone to edit your paper before submitting it for a grade."

 There's eloquent, and then there's breviloquent.
 If someone describes you as the former, they're admiring your ability to be fluent or persuasive in speaking or writing.
 If you're the latter, you may still be eloquent, but you're more concise about it.

 Did you Know?

 Brevity is the soul of wit.
-Thanks again, Shakespeare.
-These words that appear in "Hamlet" sum up the opinion that less is more, at least when it comes to your word choices.
+Thanks for that, Shakespeare.
+These words that appear in "Hamlet" sum up the opinion that less is more, at least when it comes to clever word choices.